alexlafroscia/ember-context/README.md

 }
 ```

-Similar to the `context-consumer` helper, if `MyComponent` is rendered somewhere within `ContextProvider` with a `@key` of `shared-key`, the value of the `sharedKeyValue` on `MyComponent` will be `valueForSharedKey`.
+Similar to the `consume-context` helper, if `MyComponent` is rendered somewhere within `ContextProvider` with a `@key` of `shared-key`, the value of the `sharedKeyValue` on `MyComponent` will be `valueForSharedKey`.
 This allows you to avoid using the helper if it is not appropriate for your use-case.

 ## Contributing